After the Foreclosure Process

-If you don’t vacate the property following the foreclosure sale, the new owner will take steps to entice you to move through a cash-for-keys offer, or they will take steps to evict you.
+If you don’t vacate the property following the foreclosure sale, the new owner will take steps to entice you to move out amicably through a cash-for-keys offer, or they will take steps to evict you.

 If you don't get a cash-for-keys deal, the eviction process begins when the new owner serves the former owner or occupant with (at least) a three-day notice to vacate followed by an eviction lawsuit if you fail to vacate in the specified amount of time.
 Any right of occupancy of a tenant is terminated with the foreclosure.

 After the court grants judgment, it can issue a writ of possession after the expiration of five days.
 The constable or sheriff then posts a 24-hour warning at the property.
 If the occupants do not vacate the property, the constable or sheriff enters the property and removes the occupants and their belongings.
 If you feel an eviction is unwarranted or illegal, or if you simply need additional time, the eviction may be delayed through the assistance of a competent law firm.

 Deficiency Judgment Following a Foreclosure Sale

 In Texas, the lender may obtain a deficiency judgment after a non-judicial foreclosure.
 Purchase loans (loans used to purchase a house) and rate-and-term refinance loans (refinancing without getting cash out) are both non-judicial.
 Deficiency judgements are not possible for judicial foreclosures, including Home Equity Loans.